• Federal Court

 1. You may wish to make an offer to the trustee to purchase the share in the home held by the bankrupt before he/she became bankrupt, however bear in mind that the trustee does not have to accept your offer;

-3. If the home was security for a debt which is not fully repaid from the sale proceedings, you may be liable to the secured creditor for the shortfall, and you should seek legal advice.
+3. If the home was security for a debt which is not fully repaid from the sale proceeds, you may be liable to the secured creditor for the shortfall, and you should seek legal advice.

 Do you need legal help?